-Bus Driver hours of equalization shall be posted on the first working day of each month.
+Bus Driver hours of equalization shall be posted on the Monday following each pay period.

-If requested, a meeting with the Manager of Transportation and a representative of the union will take place during March to review the posted equalization hours.
+If requested, a meeting with the Department Manager and a representative of the union will take place to review the posted equalization hours.

-Drivers on equalization will be afforded the opportunity to book off weekend shifts with a minimum of fourteen (14) days advance notice subject to approval by the Manager of Transportation.
-Approval shall not be unreasonably denied.
-Drivers on equalization can request to book off weekend shifts a maximum of four (4) times in a school year.
+Drivers on equalization will be afforded the opportunity to book off weekend shifts with a minimum of fourteen (14) days advance notice subject to approval by the Department Manager.
+Drivers on equalization can request to book off weekend shifts a maximum of two (2) times per equalization period.
+Additional weekends may be requested subject to the approval of the Department Manager.